chris-steele/adapt-capture/README.md

 ```
 ### Additional data

 Accessing component data and user input has been discussed up to this point together with the global Capture configuration.
-The Adapt `course` and and `config` objects can be accessed with the following directives:
+The Adapt `course` and `config` objects can be accessed with the following directives:
 ```handlebars
 {{import_adaptCourse}}